kgw-wilson/automl-hackathon/README.md

 •	Reproducible experimentation, using deterministic seeding and consistent preprocessing

-We also began prototyping a custom model selection strategy inspired by multi-armed bandit algorithms, which we presented during the competition.
+Justin also began prototyping a custom model selection strategy inspired by multi-armed bandit algorithms, which we presented during the competition.

 ## Technical Challenges & Approach